shawnlower/scripts/README.md

         12  Jane
         999 Jill

-    Will be keep the sections together, and sort the contents in-place
+    Will keep the sections together, and sort the contents in-place

 clip.sh
     Simply calls xclip based on whether stdin is a terminal.
 Ex: